ServiCrucis/Project-Aquinas/README.md

 # Project Aquinas

-A software suite which will consist of a metacompiler and programming language.
+A software suite which will consist of an execution environment, metacompiler, and programming language.

 Discussion: https://discord.gg/9HzjW85